OxalisCommunity/oxalis/doc/keystore.md

 ## How do I obtain a PEPPOL certificate for my Access point?

 1. Sign a Transport Infrastructure Agreement (TIA) with a PEPPOL authority.
 Once that is done, you will receive instructions on how to submit a certificate signing request (CSR).

-1. Generate a pair of keys using openssl:
+1. Generate a pair of keys (a private and a public key) together with a certificate signing request (CSR) using openssl:
     ```
     openssl req -out my-certificate.csr -new -newkey rsa:2048 -nodes -keyout my-private.key
     ```
-   You will be prompted for some details, which by the way is **ignored** (this fact is also mentioned in the instructions you receive from PEPPOL):
+   You will be prompted for some details, which by the way are **ignored** (this fact is also mentioned in the instructions you receive from PEPPOL):
     ```
        Generating a 2048 bit RSA private key